ravirajsinh45/Crop_and_weed_detection/README.md

     Now from drive open crop_weed_detection.ipynb file and you will get all documentation regarding it within the file.

-2. Performig detection using pre train model
+2. Performig detection using pre-trained model

    * First of all you need anaconda, if you don't have click here for [Download](https://www.anaconda.com/products/individual) and install.